Parenting the Children of Our Future

 Sources: Doreen Virtue and Celia Fenn

 When I first became a mom in 2001, no one told me that my life would change forever.
 I went from being the carefree Maiden, traveling on a whim and meeting my needs whenever I felt like it, to a grounded and compassionate Mother.
 It is in this Mother phase where the “I” now became “We.”
-Every action, word and thought is now about my children and husband.
+Every action, word and thought is now about my children.
 I no longer could be the selfish Maiden.
 I had now grown into the compassionate Mother.

 The Mother aspect effects us all whether we birth babies or not.
 There is a time in our lives where we give more than we take.
 The Goddess Kuan Yin, the Mahakaruna (great compassionate one), demonstrates this Mother phase in our lives best of all.
 She is ready without reservation to extend peace, joy, love and every divinely good thing to anyone who reaches out to her.
 As you pour your heart’s resources out to the world, you connect to the divine Mother.